-Christmas is fast approaching, and the time has come to start getting our homes ready for the festive season.
+Christmas is fast approaching, and the time has come to start for the festive season.
 Many us that celebrate the annual holiday will be heading into the attic to unearth the tree decorations and the tinsel, and it won’t be long before there’s a tree in living rooms across the UK, real or plastic.

 Are you looking for some new ways to freshen up your home and get it nice and cosy in time for Christmas?
 Here are some handy tips to turn your home into a warm and magical place to curl up and while away the dark winter nights.

 You don’t have to make a huge effort to get your home looking lovely.
 Take advantage of the fact that the nights are drawing in and focus on the way that your home is lit.
 Making use of paper lamps and fairy lights strategically placed around the house give things that extra bit of sparkle.

 There are various affordable features that can transform your home, including battery operated tea lights that can be used to light up a trail to your home.
 It looks great in the dark too.

 Will you be having anyone to stay this year?
 Maybe you’ve got a spare room that you always meant to get decorated only to never get around to it?
 Now may be the time.
 A lot of us have family and friends come to visit during the holidays, so it’s important that you pull out the stops to make them feel comfortable.
 Investing in a new bed for your guests is a great way to bring in some much-needed luxury.